SkepticMystic/breadcrumbs/README-beta.md

 But you've also created some _implied_ relationships.
 For example, if A is the _parent_ of B, then it's _implied_ that B is the **child** of A!
 This _kind_ of implied relationship is called the "opposite direction" implied relation.
 There are many other kinds, including "If A and B both have the same _parent_, then they must be **siblings**".
 Breadcrumbs automatically detects, and adds these implied relationships to the graph.
 Again, refer to the [wiki page on Implied Relationships](TODO) for more info.

 > [!NOTE] Each kind of implied relationship is completely _optional_, and can be toggled in the settings.
+> Furthermore, not only can you enable/disable each kind of implied relation, you can change how many _rounds_ to go through to detect them!
+This is useful to add implied relations _based on other implied relations_.
+Setting rounds to `0` disables that kind.
+Setting it to `1` will add that kind of implied relation, only considering _real_ edges.
+Setting it to `2` will add that kind of implied relation, considering _real_ edges and _previously added_ implied edges.
+And so on.

 ## Leveraging the Breadcrumbs graph